 \subsection{The Hat}

 The Hat is a polykite tile, hence we first define the kite and Kitegrid.

 \begin{definition}[Kite and Kitegrid] We call \dfn{Kite} the quadrilateral from Figure~\ref{fig:kite-def}, which we consider as a compact subset of $\R^2$.
-We call \dfn{Kitegrid} the periodic Kite tiling which consists of the superposition of a hexagonal grid (with sides 2) and a triangular grid (with sides $2\sqrt{3}$), superimposed in such a way that the center of the hexagons are the vertices of the triangle, see Figure~\ref{fig:kite-def}.
+We call \dfn{Kitegrid} the periodic Kite tiling which consists of the superposition of a hexagonal grid (with sides 2) and a triangular grid (with sides $2\sqrt{3}$), superimposed in such a way that the centers of the hexagons are the vertices of the triangles, see Figure~\ref{fig:kite-def}.

 We also call \dfn{Semikite} the right triangle obtained when bisecting the Kite along its long diagonal, and \dfn{Semikitegrid} the periodic Semikite tiling obtained from bisecting the Kites of the Kitegrid into Semikites, see Figure~\ref{fig:laves_archimedean} (right). \end{definition}